 Sales force automation tools aside, plenty of businesses also rely on Customer Relationship Management (CRM) software to help them streamline and improve upon their sales processes.

 What’s the difference between CRM and sales force automation (SFA), you ask?
 In a nutshell, SFA is a specific subset of CRM.
 While CRM refers to any sort of software that helps a company serve and interact with its customers more effectively, SFA specifically deals with software that supports B2B sales teams.
 While CRM and SFA software may come with similar features, SFA software tend to prioritize sales-related activities such as lead generation, lead scoring, opportunity tracking, and the like.

 Does that mean that sales teams should always favor SFA software over CRM software?
 Not necessarily - there are also CRM tools which are highly comprehensive.
 If your company is already using a CRM software that comes with all the sales-related features that you need, then there’s no point in splashing out on additional SFA software.

 Regardless of whether you’re in the market for CRM or SFA software, it’s important to make sure that the platform you’re using provides the necessary integrations.
 This helps to streamline your workflow and provides your team with greater convenience and accessibility.

-Freshsales CRM, for example, comes with plenty of integrations including Mailchimp, Quickbooks, Freshchat, and more.
+Freshsales, for example, comes with plenty of integrations including Mailchimp, Quickbooks, Freshchat, and more.
 In this section, we’ll discuss how you can utilize each integration to level up your sales and marketing efforts.

 It’s important to maintain consistent databases or lists across your CRM software and your marketing platform.
 This way, you can make sure that everyone who’s supposed to be in your drip campaign is in your drip campaign, and that no one falls through the cracks.